alanjdbuckley/WorkOS_SSO_DirectorySync_Application/README.md

 # WorkOS_SSO_DirectorySync_Application
 An SSO and directory sync application setup with Okta and synced with WorkOS

-# WorkOS_SSO_&_DirectorySync_Application
-An SSO and directory sync application setup with Okta and synced with WorkOS

-Here's a reworded version of the README.md text while keeping the steps the same:

 **WorkOS Django SSO Example**

 **Prerequisites**